web-platform-tests/rfcs/rfcs/remote_channel.md

 possibilities for further development of the API.

 The primitives here could be integrated more completely with testharness.js.
-For example we could use a `RemoteWindow` as a source of tests in `fetch_tests_from_window`.
+For example we could use a `RemoteGlobal` as a source of tests in `fetch_tests_from_window`.
 Alternatively, or in addition to that, we could integrate asserts with script execution, so that a remote context could include a minimal testharness.js and enable